Wall Street Pummels Synchrony Financial (SYF) After Recent Earnings Report

 Sponsored

-The average price from analysts is $41.79, which is $7.74 above the current price.
-SYF currently public float of 479.73M and currently shorts hold a 2.45% ratio of that float.
-Today, the average trading volume of SYF was 6.10M shares.
+SYF currently public float of 479.73M and currently shorts hold a 2.51% ratio of that float.
+Today, the average trading volume of SYF was 5.86M shares.

 SYF’s Market Performance